Inequality of Opportunity and Income Redistribution: The Role of Information and Effort Responses

-We find that whether opportunities are encountered before or after working does not significantly impact spectators' redistribution decisions.
+We find that whether opportunities are encountered before or after working has no economically or statistically significant impact spectators' redistribution decisions.
 In Appendix Table \ref{tab:redist-ea-ep}, we re-estimate the primary specifications in Table \ref{tab:redist-pi} but compare redistribution between the baseline and ex-post lucky opportunities.
 We find no significant differences in the average redistribution: The average amount of income redistributed was 23.4 percent in baseline lucky opportunities versus 24.4 percent in ex-post lucky opportunities ($p = 0.57$).
 We also find no significant differences in the elasticity of redistribution to changes in luck ($p = 0.89$).
 Figure \ref{fig:redist-pi-ea-ep} plots our estimates of the average redistribution for both lucky opportunities conditions across each $\pi$ bin.
-Across the entire range of $\pi$ bins, we find no differences in the level of redistribution.\footnote{In Appendix \ref{sec:effort_pi}, we show that the effort gap between winners and losers is very similar in the two luck conditions across the entire range of $\pi$ bins.
-As a consequence, potential differences in the winner-loser effort gap cannot explain the differences in redistribution behavior between the two luck environments.}
+Across the entire range of $\pi$ bins, we find no differences in the level of redistribution.\footnote{Accordingly, there is still a redistribution gap as well as a difference in the elasticity of redistribution between the ex-post lucky opportunities condition and the lucky outcomes condition.
+For example, if the likelihood that inequality is due to luck increases by ten percentage points, redistribution increases by 1.6 percentage points ($p<0.01$) less under ex-post lucky opportunities (versus 1.7 percentage points in our main comparison in Section \ref{sub:results}).}